RareSkills/blog/solidity-interview-questions/solidity-interview-questions.md

 9. Prior to the Shanghai upgrade, under what circumstances is `returndatasize()` more efficient than `PUSH 0`?
 10. Why does the compiler insert the INVALID op code into Solidity contracts?
-11. What is the difference between how a custom error and a require with error string is encoded at the EVM level?
-1hat is the kink parameter in the Compound DeFi formula?
-1ow can the name of a function affect its gas cost, if at all?
+11. What is the difference between how a custom error and a require with error string is encoded at the EVM level? what is the kink parameter in the Compound DeFi formula? how can the name of a function affect its gas cost, if at all?
 12. What is a common vulnerability with ecrecover?
 13. What is the difference between an optimistic rollup and a zk-rollup?
 14. How does EIP1967 pick the storage slots, how many are there, and what do they represent?